Alert:

 For more specific assessment questions, please call the Counseling and Testing Office, at 423.585.6800 or schedule an exam online.

-There is no fee for the Accuplacer unless you are challenging your placement based on ACT scores.
-The fee for challenging the ACT is $10.00 and students must wait 30 days between tests.
+There is no fee for the Accuplacer unless you are challenging your placement based on ACT scores or are retaking the Accuplacer exam.
+The fee for challenging or retaking is $10.00 and students must wait 30 days between tests.

 Register for Accuplacer Exam